-Each trade in shares and ETFs is £9.95.
-Fee per trade reduces to £4.95 when there were 10 or more share deals in the previous month.
+Fee per trade reduced to £4.95 when there were ten or more share deals in the previous month.

 A self-invested personal pension, or a “SIPP”, is a type of investment product that helps you build your savings for retirement.
 Notably, a SIPP gives you much more flexibility with the investments you can select when compared to typical personal pensions.

 Once you invest money into a SIPP it will be locked up until you turn 55.
 You can then start drawing funds, even if you haven’t stopped working.
 You can withdraw up to 25% of your fund as a tax-free lump sum with the remainder used to provide an income.